aamfahim/explainer.js/README.md

 ### TOML Config

-You can create a [TOML](https://toml.io/en/) config file that contains all of your options for the tool, i.e.:
+You can create a [TOML](https://toml.io/en/) `.explainer-config.toml` config file that contains all of your options for the tool and place it in your `home` directory, i.e. (or simply modify and copy the one that is in the `examples directory`):
 ```
 # Any of these config options can or can not be provided
-# Feel free to place this file anywhere, i.e: cp examples/config.toml ~/explainer-config.toml
+# Feel free to place this file in your home directory, i.e: cp examples/.explainer-config.toml ~

 apiKey = "YOUR_API_KEY"
 baseURL = "https://api.groq.com/"